 - 10.C.
 Continuous Play.
 Play should be continuous, although players are permitted to quickly take a drink or towel off in between rallies as long as, in the judgment of the referee, the flow of the game is not adversely impacted.
 The referee shall call the score when play should be resumed. - 10.D.Equipment Time-Outs.
-Players are expected to keep all apparel and equipment in good playable condition and are expected to use regular time-outs and time between games for adjustments and replacement of equipment.
-If a player or team is out of time-outs and the referee determines that an equipment change or adjustment is necessary for fair and safe continuation of the match, the referee may award an equipment time-out of up to 2 minutes.
-Rule 10.A.5 will be used to continue play. - 10.D.1.
+Players are expected to keep all apparel and equipment in good playable condition.
+If the referee determines that an equipment change or adjustment is necessary for fair and safe continuation of the match, the referee may award an equipment time-out of reasonable duration.
+Rule 10.A.5 will be used to continue play.
+In non-officiated matches, players will work out a reasonable accommodation among themselves for equipment malfunctions. - 10.D.1.
 Apparel and equipment adjustments that can be accomplished quickly are allowed between rallies (e.g., tying shoelaces, cleaning glasses, adjusting hat). - 10.E.
 Time Between Games.
-The standard time between games is 2-minutes.
+The standard time between games is two minutes.
 Rule 10.A.5 shall be used to continue play. - 10.E.1.
 In between games of a match, players may take one or both of their upcoming game's timeouts.
 The players must inform the referee, or their opponents if there is no referee.
 If a team returns to play before one (or both) requested time-outs have started, the team retains the time-out(s) for the upcoming game.
 The normal two minutes in between games will be used before any team-allotted timeouts. - 10.F.
 Time Between Matches.
 The standard time between matches is 10 minutes.
 If all players are ready to play prior to 10 minutes, the match may be started early.

 - 10.F.1.
 In a championship match with a tie-breaker match: If the winner of the loser's bracket defeats the winner of the winner's bracket, then a tie-breaker match to 15 points must be played.
-The standard time between the championship match and the tie-breaker match is 10 minutes. - 10.G.Suspended Games.
+The standard time between the championship match and the tie-breaker match is 10 minutes. - 10.G.
+Suspended Games.
 A game suspended due to extenuating circumstances shall be resumed with the same server, score, and remaining time-outs as when interrupted.